VIKINGS – Dragons of the Northern Seas

 April 14 to October 10, 2022

-What do we really know about the Vikings?
-Though the world of this ancient Northern people has greatly influenced popular culture, there is still much to learn about the daily life, beliefs, culture, and practices of the Vikings...
+While the world of this early Northern people has had a great influence on today’s popular culture, there is still much to learn about their daily life, their beliefs, their culture, and their practices...

-This exhibition is produced by Pointe-à-Callière, the Montréal Archaeology and History Complex, through a partnership with the National Museum of Denmark and MuseumsPartner in Austria.
+This exhibition is produced by Pointe-à-Callière, Montréal’s Archaeology and History Complex, through a partnership with the National Museum of Denmark and MuseumsPartner in Austria.

 Two Vikings Boats sails to Pointe-à-Callière

 WHO ARE THE VIKINGS? | Pointe-à-Callière X Ubisoft Montréal